xiaodongyang/xiaodongyang.github.io/index.md

 > I joined NVIDIA Research on May 18, 2015!

 > I passed my Ph.D. defense on January 28, 2015!

-> One paper is accepted by IEEE Trans. on Neural Networks and Learning Systems.

 > [More Archived](/news)